Negligent Supervision: When a Caregiver or Employer Fails To Prevent Injury

 Burden of Proof of Negligent Supervision

-You generally must prove the following in order to prevail in a negligent supervision lawsuit:
+You generally must prove the following to prevail in a negligent supervision lawsuit:

 • That the defendant owed the victim a duty of care, i.e., to properly supervise you, your child, your aged parent or whoever suffered the injury